 - From the menu that appears,

-The “Dell Laptop Is Not Charging No Light” issue can be a real pain, but there are a few things that you can do to try and fix it.
-Sometimes, this minor issue is just as sensible as a problem with the power cord or even the battery.
+The “Dell Laptop Not Charging No Light” issue can be a real pain, but there are a few things that you can do to try and fix it.
+Sometimes, this minor issue is just as sensible as a problem with the power cord or battery.
 Other times, it is a more severe problem that needs some checking.
-In any case, it is required to start by double-checking the simplest stage first.
-If all else fails, you can get your laptop checked by a professional.
+In any case, it is required to double-check the simplest stage first.
+If all else fails, a professional can check your laptop.

 You may also like: 12GB RAM Vs 16GB RAM: Difference & Which is better for Gaming?